What do live streaming and coffee have in common? Probably more than you’d think.

 Is streaming profitable?

 There are literally millions of streamers on popular services such as YouTube, Facebook Live and Twitch.
 In order to stand out and start making money, you need to get noticed.
 Top YouTube streamers and Twitch stars are making millions, but it’s a long way to the top.
-Having a good webcam for streaming is a baseline requirement, but you also need to regularly stream content that will be appealing to your subscribers.
+Having a proper camera for web streaming is a baseline requirement, but you also need to regularly stream content that will be appealing to your subscribers.
 That means playing the most popular games or providing up-to-date and popular original content on YouTube and Facebook Live.

 Do I need a powerful computer for streaming?